There are various ways to get rid of PMI, a.k.a., private mortgage insurance. A reader posted this question on Facebook:

-Wait Until the Mortgage is Paid Down to No More than 78% of the Original Purchase Price
+Pay the Mortgage Down to 78% of the Purchase Price

-Because of the Homeowners Protection Act, there is a default setting on PMI—a level at which it must be canceled automatically.
+Because of the Homeowners Protection Act, PMI now has a default setting This is a level at which it a lender must cancel it automatically.
 The mortgage servicer is required to drop your PMI coverage when the outstanding balance of your mortgage drops to 78% of the original value of your home.

-This action should take place even if you do nothing in an attempt to remove the PMI.
-You must, however, be current on your mortgage at the time this happens, otherwise the lender is not required to remove the coverage.
+This should happen even if you do nothing in an attempt to remove the PMI.
+You must, however, be current on your mortgage at the time this happens.
+Otherwise the lender is not required to remove the coverage.

 Refinance the Mortgage

-If you are planning to refinance your mortgage to take advantage of a lower interest rate, you may be able to have PMI removed if the value of the property has increased sufficiently that the new loan will not exceed 80% of that value.
+If you are planning to refinance your mortgage to take advantage of a lower interest rate, you may be able to have PMI removed.
+This will work if your new mortgage is for 80% or less of the home’s current appraised value.

 Prove that the Value of Your Home Has Risen

 The final option for having your PMI canceled is to prove that the outstanding balance on your mortgage is 80% or less of the current value of your home.
-But in order to do this, you’ll have to take action.
+This can happen because of increasing property values, rather than because you paid your mortgage down.

-If you can demonstrate that the value of the property is sufficient to lower the mortgage value to 80% or less of the home’s current value, and the lender refuses to cooperate, you can file a complaint online with the Consumer Financial Protection Bureau (CFPB).
+What if you can demonstrate that the value of the property is sufficient to lower the mortgage value to 80% or less of the home’s current value, and the lender refuses to cooperate?
+Then file a complaint online with the Consumer Financial Protection Bureau (CFPB).
 This is a US government agency that will forward your complaint to the mortgage lender, and then work to get a response.